 Thus, one can conclude that we have revealed nonlinear squeezing of the transition function inherent in the collinear acousto-optical interaction under condition of the simplifying approximation of lossless (or low-loss) propagation for the acoustic waves.
 This nonlinear effect can be interpreted also as improving the spectral and frequency resolution peculiar to the collinear acousto-optical filter operated by the controlling acoustic waves of the finite amplitude.
 Rather adequate theory of this effect has been developed analytically and illustrated via the corresponding computer simulations.
-In particular, a periodicity for the nonlinear squeezing of the transition function, which includes a set of points for its collapses originating periodically, has been found and estimated.
+In particular, a periodicity for the nonlinear squeezing of the transition function, which includes a set of points as its collapses originating periodically, has been found and estimated.
 It has been shown that the first period of similar collapsing exhibits the best relation between the width and magnitude of the squeezed transition function from the viewpoint of practical application.
-Then, the needed estimations has been performed for the collinear interaction, which made it possible to choose a dark-red light laser beam, lying still in the visible range, and a low-frequency acoustic wave, providing its almost lossless propagation, in a CaMoO4 single crystal.
-Finally, the results of our experiments illustrating the nonlinear squeezing of the transition function with lossless propagation of acoustic waves in the collinear calcium molybdate crystalline cell have been presented and briefly discussed.
+Then, the needed estimations have been performed for the collinear interaction, which made it possible to choose a dark-red light laser beam,